k2-fsa/sherpa/docs/source/onnx/tts/zipvoice.rst

 ZipVoice
 ========

-This page shows how to use `sherpa-onnx`_ with ZipVoice.
+This page explains how to use `sherpa-onnx`_ with ZipVoice.

-ZipVoice is an offline zero-shot voice cloning model.
+ZipVoice is an offline zero-shot voice-cloning model.
 It uses both a reference audio clip and the matching reference text.

 Unlike :ref:`onnx-tts-pocket`, ZipVoice requires both ``--reference-audio`` and